fyw4/fyw4/README.md

 ### 📚 my reading hobbies：

-- Reading more about computer works、Financial books、History books、Fiction and so on.
+- Reading more about computer works、Financial books、History books、Fiction、philosophy booksand so on.

 <!--
 **fyw4/fyw4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.